CYBERSECURITY OVERSIGHT AT NORTHFIELD

 - A formal Information Security Program, policy and procedures that are updated and approved by our Board of Directors, led by the Bank’s Chief Information Security Officer.

 - An enterprise risk management program that incorporates information and cybersecurity concerns into routine managerial decisions and risk assessments, as well as internal audits of all related business functions.

-- An information security training and awareness program for all employees and directors, emphasizing the importance of customer and data privacy and protection.
+- An annual information security training and awareness program for all employees and directors, emphasizing the importance of customer and data privacy and protection.